 Parliamentary sovereignty

 In Australia this concept is taken to mean that parliament has the right to make, amend or repeal any law—within the limits of the Constitution.
-Parliament cannot make a law that a future parliament cannot change and, in general, parliament takes priority over the executive and judicial arms of government.
+Parliament cannot make a law that a future parliament cannot change, and its decisions (generally) take priority over the executive and judicial arms of government.

 Prerogative powers

 Prerogative powers in Australia are the powers of the crown that were inherited by the executive government of the Commonwealth at Federation.
-These are exercised subject to the Constitution, section 61 of which states that the executive power of the Commonwealth is vested in the Queen, is exercisable by the Governor-General, and extends to the execution and maintenance of the Constitution and the laws of the Commonwealth.
+These are exercised subject to the Constitution.
+Under section 61, the executive power of the Commonwealth is vested in the sovereign and is exercisable by the Governor-General.
+This power extends to the execution and maintenance of the Constitution and the laws of the Commonwealth.

 Principle of legality